 As a long-time sponsor, AGF brings together clients, partners, friends and colleagues to share their artistic appreciation for creativity and culture through film.

 The United Way of Greater Toronto

-AGF is a proud supporter of the United Way of Greater Toronto - a partnership that actually predated the founding of AGF by a year.
-It was Dr. C.C.
-Goldring, father of the co-founder of AGF, who was among the first board of directors for the United Community Fund in 1956, which later became known as the United Way.
-To this day, AGF continues to actively participate in the annual United Way Corporate fundraising drive that has raised millions of dollars to support Toronto charities.
+For nearly 60 years, AGF has been a proud supporter of the United Way.
+Dr. C.C.
+Goldring, father of the co-founder of AGF, was on the first board of directors for the United Community Fund, which was created in 1956 and later became known as the United Way.

 The United Way supports local youth programs that help provide the basics all children deserve with Breakfast Clubs, the Boys and Girls Clubs and Stay in School programs.
 At AGF, we believe that by supporting at-risk youth, we give them more opportunities to become future leaders and improve their chances of having a positive impact on their communities.